dpole/python-template/README.rst

    https://github.com/username_or_organization/new_project
 2. Activate Travis-ci for your project.
 Follow this step of the `tutorial <https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github>`_.
+3. To allow the auto-deployment of the documentation to github pages, got to the setting of your repo on Travis and set a variable called ``GH_TOKEN`` with any value (if the repo is public, otherwise set it equal to an access token of your personal account)
 3. On your local machine, clone this template and push it to your new repo

 .. code-block:: bash